786-452-7352

 Social Media

 The rise in depression rates among teenagers also coincides with the rise in popularity of the smartphone.
-Today’s teenagers have not known a world of social interaction that doesn’t include social media.
+Today’s teenagers do not know a world of social interaction that doesn’t include social media.
 Both young men and women spend a significant amount of time on their smartphones now.
 The use of smartphones and social media appears to correlate with the increase in depression rates among teenagers.
 However, it seems to have impacted teenage girls more than boys.

 One reason for this may be that girls spend more time socializing on their smartphones, including texting and interacting on social media.
-Boys also text and use social media somewhat, but tend to use their smartphones more for playing games.
-Since teen girls are more focused on what others think of them than boys, the increased use of social media can increase that level of anxiety and, subsequently, the rates of depression.
+Boys also text and use social media somewhat but tend to use their smartphones more for playing games.
+Since teen girls are more focused on what others think of them than boys, the increased use of social media can improve that level of anxiety and, subsequently, the rates of depression.

 Psychotherapy for Teens